 From 3 January 2018, the MiFID II directive (2014/65/EU) came into force in the entire European Union.
-Together with MiFIR or Markets in financial instruments regulation (EU Regulation 600/2014), this has changed the reference framework of European legislation
+Together with MiFIR or Markets in financial instruments regulation (EU Regulation 600/2014), this has changed the reference framework of European legislation.

-MPS Bank has revised the methods of customer profiling and the rules for determining the indicators underlying a customer's risk profile, adopting a new MiFID questionnaire introduced on 2 January 2018.
+Banca MPS and Banca Widiba have revised the methods of customer profiling and the rules for determining the indicators underlying a customer's risk profile, adopting a new MiFID questionnaire introduced on 2 January 2018.

-The graphs below show the distribution as at 30 June 2022 of the Investment Objective and Time Horizon indicators issued by Retail customers of the bank who have fully completed the MiFID questionnaire and who hold positions in investment products.
+The graphs below show the distribution as at 30 June 2022 of the Investment Objective and Time Horizon indicators issued by Retail customers of the group who have fully completed the MiFID questionnaire and who hold positions in investment products.